phpvms/docs/docs/help.md

 ### Github

-The bug tracker is located on [Github](https://github.com/nabeelio/phpvms/issues).
-To post an issue, you need a Github account, and then select "New Issue".
-After that, select "Bug Report".
+The bug tracker is located on [GitHub](https://github.com/nabeelio/phpvms/issues).
+To post an issue, you need a GitHub account, and then select "New Issue."
+After that, select "Bug Report."
 There is a small template there that you can use, but try to include as much of the information below: